localheinz/data-structure/.github/CONTRIBUTING.md

 $ make
 ```

-to run both coding standards check and tests!
+to enforce coding standards, perform a static code analysis, and run tests!